Food and drink business water efficiency

 Guide

-You should schedule production to minimise the number of breaks.
-Adopting a just-in-time turnover system enables you to reduce holding periods and allow continuous slaughtering operations.
-This reduces manure build-up in the lairage (animal handling) areas and the need for wash-down, and cuts cleaning due to breaks in the slaughtering line.
+Implementing a production schedule that minimises the number of breaks can significantly reduce water usage.
+Adopting a just-in-time turnover system can help reduce holding periods and enable continuous slaughtering operations.
+This, in turn, reduces manure build-up in the animal handling areas (lairage), and the need for frequent wash-down and cleaning due to breaks in the slaughtering line.

-You should use clear water from other process areas - eg chiller water from carcass refrigeration rooms, cooling water and steam condensate - for the primary wash-down of lairage areas.
+Use clear water from other process areas, such as chiller water from carcass refrigeration rooms, cooling water and steam condensate, for the primary wash-down of lairage areas.
+This practice can help conserve water and minimise wastage.

-You could also install vehicle wash meters that require drivers to use coins or tokens.
-This can help to raise awareness of how much water they're using.
+Install vehicle wash meters that require drivers to use coins or tokens.
+This can help raise awareness about water usage and encourage responsible water use among employees.